mitjafelicijan/hn-aggregated/README.md

 Use this as a Cron job to keep your local copy or API endpoints of HN up to date.

+This project is using the [Hacker News API](https://github.com/HackerNews/API) under the hood.

 ## Usage

 Before running the script, make sure you have the following dependencies installed: